pabgaru/Indoor-Camera-Positioning/README.md

 We provide the research community with access to our code, datasets, and resources to support further exploration:

 - [Download the code](https://sourceforge.net/projects/indoor-camera-positioning/) - Developed using C++, OpenCV, CMake, and QT Creator.
 Includes a user-friendly GUI Interface.
-- [Access the datasets](https://sourceforge.net/projects/indoor-camera-positioning-data/) - Includes both real and artificial datasets, along with the resources needed for the generation of the artificial datasets.
+- [Access the datasets](https://sourceforge.net/projects/indoor-camera-positioning-data/) - Includes both real and artificial datasets, along with the resources needed for the generation of the artificial datasets in **Blender**.

 ## Citing 📄
 If you use this library in your research, please cite: